What have the Noojee and District Historical Society members been up to?

 - This project would not be possible without the support of the Neerim District Community Bank Branch Bendigo Bank Community Grants Program - thank you!

 Noojee was first settled after gold was found in the area in the 1860s.
 Noojee became a major timber town when the railway connected the town to Warragul in 1919 via trestle bridges.
 The town was destroyed by bushfires in 1926 and again in the Black Friday fires of 1939

 Celebrating over one year with our feature in the Weekly Times

 Our biggest news was the full double page spread in the paper "The Weekly Times" on Wednesday, 5th August, 2015 featuring the Number 7 trestle bridge, which is the last of the seven trestles that were between Nayook and Noojee.
 The newspaper featured Will Langoor and train driver Ray Johns.

 Click on the link below for the full article - well done Will and Ray!.

-Over the last two months we have been busy collecting donated railway equipment with over four trailer loads of railway memorabilia collected by volunteers from Buln Buln.
+Over the last year we have been busy collecting donated railway equipment with over four trailer loads of railway memorabilia collected by volunteers from Buln Buln.
 A large railway platform scale was among the treasures.In 1906 the British manufacturer of weighing machines, W. & T. Avery, decided to send Mr C.E.
 Graham to South Africa to open a branch called SA Scale Co.

 Our SA Scale Co machine was used for weighing briquettes and potatoes.